openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

   - Today we have different timeouts at different stages of the installation process; during the first phase of this enhancement we'll keep the same values in place.
 Long term, we could allow upper bound customization of these values.

+- What is the best way to destroy bootstrap resources?

 ### Test Plan

 The functionality described in this enhancement is gated by a new Feature Gate called `ClusterAPIInstall`.